fictionco/fiction/@apps/factor-site/docs/content/quickstart/index.md

 ## Before You Start

-Before you get started, you'll need to make sure you have NodeJS version 14 or newer installed.
-You'll also need to be familiar with NPM and the terminal.
+Before you get started, you'll need the following:

-If you're new to Node app development, you may want to learn the basics first.
-Factor apps use a format familiar to all JavaScript/Node apps, e.g. `package.json`, `node_modules`, etc...

-### Vue

-Factor uses the latest Vue3 front end framework for all UI.
-While more languages may be added in the future, currently you'll need to understand Vue basics like components and routes.

-### TypeScript

-Using Factor will be easiest if you're familiar with latest JavaScript standards such as [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and [TypeScript](https://www.typescriptlang.org/).

-> In general, it is best to write as much code as possible using types (TypeScript) as it drastically reduces errors and issues at runtime.
+- NodeJS version 14 or newer installed.
+- Familiarity with NPM, terminal, basic NodeJS apps (`package.json`, `node_modules`)
+- A working knowledge of latest TypeScript/JavaScript and basic VueJS

 ## Hello World